igorvieira/react-redux-firebase/README.md

-# A simple To-do with Firebase :fire:
+# A simple list with details using React, Redux and Firebase :fire:

-## Using:

-- React
-- React-Router
-- Firebase
-- Redux